 -Check whether any unexpected expenditures have been made that I had not planned on making and ask myself what led me to make them.

--Review and write what each expenditure was as a note in the expenditure in my bank account itself and document that in a financial tracker in my personal Notion database and here on this page.
+-Review and write what each expenditure was as a note in the expenditure in the bank account itself and document that in a financial tracker in my personal Notion database.

 -Reflect on why I made each expenditure and whether I would want to make it again; if I wouldn’t want to make an expenditure again, I’d do next steps to step out of making that expenditure again.